 Prevent Child Abuse Bulloch County is holding its annual back-to-school supply drive, "Stuff the Bus," which asks citizens to help provide school supplies for children in need in the Bulloch County School System.

-Studio Statesboro Vodcast - Wednesday May 7, 2008
+Studio Statesboro Vodcast - Friday July 18, 2008

-Studio Statesboro Vodcast - Tuesday May 6, 2008
+Studio Statesboro Vodcast - Thursday July 17, 2008

-Studio Statesboro Vodcast - Monday, May 5, 2008
+Studio Statesboro Vodcast - Wednesday July 16, 2008

 The Georgia Southern football team took the practice fields at Beautiful Eagle Creek Thursday to kick off their first fall camp after officially joining the Sun Belt Conference.